Dollar Tree: 2010s

+In March 2010, Dollar Tree piloted a single full-service grocery concept called Dollar Tree Market in Chesapeake, Virginia, but the store closed a few years later and the format was never expanded.
+At 23,000 sq ft, it had combined both a supermarket with a Dollar Tree, including meat, a full produce section, and an in-store bakery with custom cakes.
+The sole location was then purchased by Aldi.

-In 2010, the corporation opened its 4,000th chain store and acquired 86 Canadian Dollar Giant stores which are based in Vancouver, British Columbia, Canada.
+In 2010, the corporation opened its 4,000th chain store and acquired 86 Canadian Dollar Giant stores which are based in Vancouver, British Columbia.
 The stores are operated in British Columbia, Alberta, Saskatchewan and Ontario.
 These are the first retail locations outside of the United States operated by Dollar Tree.

 In 2011, Dollar Tree achieved total sales of $6.63 billion, opened 278 new stores, and completed a 400,000 sqft expansion of its distribution center in Savannah, Georgia.

-In 2012, Dollar Tree opened another 345 new stores and exceeded $7 billion in sales, with an end-of-the-year market cap at $9.13 billion.
+In 2012, Dollar Tree opened another 345 new stores and exceeded $7 billion in sales.

 On July 28, 2014, Dollar Tree announced that it was offering $9.2 billion for the purchase of competitor chain store Family Dollar.
 On August 18, 2014, Dollar General lodged a competing bid of $9.7 billion for Family Dollar.
-The bid was rejected on August 20, 2014, by the Family Dollar board, which said it would proceed with the deal with Dollar Tree.

-In January 2015, Dollar Tree announced plans to divest 300 stores in order to appease US regulators scrutinizing its proposed takeover of Family Dollar stores.
+The bid was rejected on August 20, 2014, by the Family Dollar board, which said it would proceed with the deal with Dollar Tree.In January 2015, Dollar Tree announced plans to divest 300 stores in order to appease US regulators scrutinizing its proposed takeover of Family Dollar stores.

 In June 2015, the firm agreed to sell 330 stores to private equity company Sycamore Partners as part of the approval process for its $8.5 billion takeover of Family Dollar.

 The company was ranked 134 on the 2018 Fortune 500 list of the United States corporations by revenue.

 In March 2019, as part of its reposition plan, Dollar Tree announced that it will close up to 390 Family Dollar stores along with renovating 1,000 other locations.

+Dollar Tree Plus (branded "Dollar Tree Plus!", internally known as a "2.0") is a variant of dollar tree including multi-dollar products, begun as a 100-store pilot in May 2019 that layered $3 and $5 items such as seasonal décor, toys, housewares, craft supplies, among others, into dedicated front-of-store bays along with the core $1 assortment.
+More locations were converted 2023 and onwards.